Adjusting downstream processes to increasing upstream titers

 ADRESSING THE SCALABILITY CHALLENGE IN SINGLE-USE COLUMNS

 Historically, prepacked single-use columns have been limited in scale, partly due to handling and transportation challenges and partly due to challenges related to cost.
 At the larger scales typically found in manufacturing, the cost and time benefits of removing column packing and cleaning were outweighed by the limited number of cycles that could be performed with these columns.
 However, during the last few years, prepacked columns with sufficient column diameters for commercial scale have been introduced.
-ReadyToProcess columns, for example, are available with inner diameters of up to 450 mm, for design of disposable purification processes from bioreactor harvests of up to 2000 L.
+ReadyToProcess columns, for example, are available with inner diameters of up to 600 mm, for design of disposable purification processes from bioreactor high titer harvests of up to 2000 L.

 The development of high-capacity chromatography resins has further improved opportunities for start to finish disposable commercial processes.
 MabSelect PrismA protein A affinity resin opens up a large window of operation for prepacked columns for mAb purification.
 Using the ReadyToProcess column format, the improved capacity of MabSelect PrismA enables purification of mAbs from bioreactor harvests of even higher titers than what was possible with its predecessor products.

 MATCHING THE NEEDS OF UPSTREAM TITERS FOR OPTIMAL PROCESS ECONOMY

 Column diameter, bed height, and resin characteristics determine total column capacity.
 Hence, for a given diameter, the bed height might need to be varied to optimally accommodate different upstream product titers.

 Increasing the bed height from 20 to 25 cm at a given column diameter can increase the total column capacity by 25%.